Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 What we have here is a highly caustic, downright volatile concoction of crossover thrash metal, crust, and hardcore punk.
 Much like a beaker filled to the brim with life-stealing pathogens, breaking the seal on this album begins with the oh-so aptly titled “The Blind Leading The Blind“.
 With its title taken right out of the modern age headlines, the trio set the bar rather high to begin with as this grindcore ‘n groove assault do exactly that… grind, groove, assault.

 Stop your sniveling, for our virulent audio-bodies and their plague-bearing instruments inquire “When Is It My Turn?”
 Right damned now, you three, c’mon and bring the noise!
-A minimalist start-up quickly escalates to a moshpit launching flurry of rapid fire drumming and machine gun riffing.
-That all comes with an unexpected twist or two, like the quite Overkill-like “Whooaaa-oooaaa-aaa” gang choruses around mid-section of the song.
+A minimalist start-up quickly escalates to a moshpit launching flurry of rapid-fire drumming and machine-gun riffing.
+That all comes with an unexpected twist or two, like the quite Overkill-like “Whooaaa-oooaaa-aaa” gang choruses around the mid-section of the song.

 This is a good time to point out that one should easily discern the HOPEKILLER ability to wear their influences openly and without shame or apology.
 Be it the chugging, Agnostic Front fury of “Push For Change” or the D.R.I.-y “DIY“, these guys open themselves up and just want to be loved.
 Is that really too much to ask, because if it is, they let you know “I Can Fight“.